BiodataAnalysisGroup/ELIXIR-BFSP-Odyssey/README.md

 # Odyssey <img src="/inst/pic/logo_nobg.png" align="right" width="180" />

-Odyssey is an R shiny application for the exploration of Molecular Biodiversity in Greece.
+Odyssey is an R shiny application for the exploration of Molecular Biodiversity in Greece and Norway.

 ## Table of Contents